duxonline/CIS194/README.md

-The solutions to cis 194: Introduction to Haskell
+This is the solutions to cis 194: Introduction to Haskell